Post American World: Music video

 Mustaine said about the video, "The filming of 'Post American World' was an eerie video shoot right from the beginning.
 Shot in just one day with only our guitars and drums, I knew that this was going to be amazing.
 There is something to be said about the simplicity of an artist and only his guitar or drums.
 This is clearly a 'less is more' concept, and director Jake Macpherson nailed it!"
-The video was the last Megadeth release to feature drummer Chris Adler, who was replaced by Dirk Verbeuren prior to the video's release.
+The video was the last Megadeth release to feature drummer Chris Adler, who was replaced by Dirk Verbeuren prior to the video's release, as well as bassist David Ellefson, who was dismissed from the band in 2021.

 Performances

 The song debuted live in Niagara Falls, New York, on March 15, 2016.
 To date, the song has been played 87 times as of September 2022, although it hasn't been played since 2017.

 Critical reception

 The song was ranked eighth of eleven in Return of Rock's ranking of Dystopia.
 "The intro riff... is very much... recycled... it’s a riff very similar to that of one in 'This Was My Life'."